bibsdb/display-docs/templates.md

 ### Screen orientation

-To handle screens in both Landscape and Portrait mode it is preffered to use the orientation media-query.
+To handle screens in both Landscape and Portrait mode it is preferred to use the orientation media-query.

 Styling for Portrait can be placed inside a query like this: